-Throughout the past decade, banking – specifically the methods and channels accessible for conducting basic financial transactions – has evolved.
-So too have the expectations, preferences and needs of banking customers.
-Yet, one thing has remained fundamental to establishing and maintaining strong banking relationships – the availability of branch locations and access to bankers with financial expertise.
+Throughout the past decade, banking has evolved to meet the changing expectations, preferences, and needs of customers.
+While the methods and channels accessible for conducting basic financial transactions have changed, one thing has remained fundamental to establishing and maintaining strong banking relationships: The availability of branch locations and access to bankers with financial expertise.

 While banking customers value the convenience of digital and self-service tools, as evidenced by increased adoption, they cannot replace the value of personal relationships and direct discussions with bankers.
 PNC recognizes that brick-and-mortar locations continue to play a significant role when it comes to providing customers value-added guidance and solutions to support major financial decisions about things like mortgages, loans, small business needs, money management, retirement planning, budgeting, investing and more.

 Providing the right mix of digital tools and experiences with the more personalized human interaction and expertise that today’s customers seek is key to PNC’s strategy.
 This balance is the underpinning of a multi-year conversion that PNC is embarking on to evolve its branch locations and create a more substantive in-branch customer experience.

 “The feedback and insights we have gleaned from our customers are driving the key changes that they will begin to notice in our converted branches across our network over time,” said Sandy Zimmerman, Head of Retail Transformation.
 “Our goal is to create the space and the time for our branch employees to facilitate the in-person interactions that we know are so valuable to our customers.”